-ADULT DAY CARE FACILITY - See Day Care uses.
+ADULT DAY CARE FACILITY - See Day Care Center.
 A nonresidential facility for the care of adults.

-[I recommend moving definitions for Agriculture, below, be moved to Article XX.1 Standards for Agricultural Uses, at the bottom.
+[The following definitions for Agriculture are to be moved to Article XX.1 Standards for Agricultural Uses, at the bottom.
 No changes are made to these terms.]